-After years of travelling around Europe and seeing my fair share of around 15 countries, I was finally given the chance to go to GERMANY!
+After years of travelling around Europe and seeing my fair share of around 15 countries, I finally got the chance to go to GERMANY… hello Cologne!

 Yes, Germany has been on my list for so long, and it’s so weird that it’s not even that far away from England (where I was living when I first started travelling), or France (where I’m currently living).
 So why did I never go??